annaturupi/Assignments-2018/Lab07.md

 }
 ```

-by a call to the `addElasticSearch` to insert the record in Elasticsearch.
+by a call to the `ElasticSearch` package to insert the record in Elasticsearch.

 ```python
 es.index(index='imdb',